What is Stewardship? (A proposed starting place by Deacon Timothy Siburg)

 · What we have, has been entrusted to our care by God to use, manage, and/or steward.

-o Our lives, health, bodies, souls, minds, hearts, stories
+-Our lives, health, bodies, souls, minds, hearts, relationships

 Stewardship is part of what it means to live a life of faith and growth as a disciple.